SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 > You can also see this configuration information in the output shown when you invoke `btp` on its own.

-This configuration file holds information about your currently authenticated session, plus whatever IDs you have targeted.
-Feel free to have a look at this file (the simplest way would be to use `cat`, i.e. `cat /home/user/.config/.btp/config.json` but you could also use `jq`, i.e. `jq . /home/user/.config/.btp/config.json`), but don't show the contents to anyone - it includes tokens that are used to authorize your btp CLI activities.
+This configuration file holds information about your current session, for example the details of any current target you have.
+Feel free to have a look at this file (the simplest way would be to use `cat`, i.e. `cat /home/user/.config/.btp/config.json` but you could also use `jq`, i.e. `jq . /home/user/.config/.btp/config.json`).
+Don't worry about showing the contents to anyone - it doesn't contain any session tokens that are used to authorize your btp CLI activities - this information is elsewhere (see later in this section to find out where).

 Earlier versions of the btp CLI put the configuration file in a temporary location by default - a workaround for this is described in the SAP Tech Bytes blog post on managing configuration in the [Further reading](#further-reading) section below.
 This has changed more recently and you can see from the message that the default location is within a btp CLI specific directory in a `$HOME/.config/` directory.
 This is nice because it conforms to an open standard (the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)) and specifically the default value of `XDG_CONFIG_HOME`.